England's penalty secrets: How Gareth Southgate's side became the best-prepared side at Euro 2024 for spot-kicks

 "That, to me, is a wasted opportunity to show togetherness, belonging, cohesion, support and these kinds of things.

-England were also meant to have a new angle to their approach before each player had taken their penalties.
+England had another Jordan Pickford-shaped ace up their sleeve too - until referee Daniele Orsato’s suspicion was aroused and he threatened the goalkeeper with a yellow card.

-Jordan Pickford has handed England's next spot-kick taker the ball in every shoot-out under Southgate, but this time he was meant to greet them on the edge of the penalty area and chaperone them to the penalty spot, presenting a united front against Swiss goalkeeper Yann Sommer.
+Pickford has handed England's upcoming penalty taker the ball in every shoot-out under Southgate.
+This time, he was meant to greet them on the edge of the penalty area and chaperone them to the penalty spot, presenting a two-on-one psychological front to Swiss goalkeeper Yann Sommer.

 He is an old hand at bending the rules of a shoot-out, and had already been warned by Orsato for time-wasting ahead of Manuel Akanji's opening Swiss penalty.

-When the Man City defender missed from 12 yards, he could have done with his team-mates adopting the approach England did.
+When the Man City defender missed from 12 yards, he could have done with his team-mates adopting the same approach England had back on the half-way line.

-While their Swiss counterparts stood in the traditional chain of locked arms on the halfway line, England largely stayed as a broader swarm of players - avoiding the optics of an 'us vs you' situation in quite the same way when takers returned from the 18-yard box.
+While their Swiss counterparts stood in the traditional chain of locked arms, England’s players largely stayed as a broader swarm - avoiding the optics of an 'us vs you' situation in quite the same way when takers returned from the 18-yard box.

-That added pressure may have made the difference in England's disappointment back in 2021.
-But what was derided far more in the aftermath of the Italy defeat was the decision to bring on Rashford and Sancho in the seconds before the end of extra-time.
+That added pressure might not have been the difference in England's disappointment back in 2021, but all these small aspects add up.

+In the aftermath of the Italy defeat, with a scapegoat required, the decision to bring on Rashford and Sancho in the seconds before the end of extra-time took up much of the frustrated analysis.

 Southgate did not make the same mistake twice.
-The seven and 13 minutes Trent Alexander-Arnold and Ivan Toney played before Saturday's penalties was not physically significant, but psychologically it was enough to make a difference.
+The seven and 13 minutes Trent Alexander-Arnold and Ivan Toney played before Saturday's penalties was not physically significant, but psychologically it made a difference.

 "With Rashford and Sancho in 2021 they came on without any sort of rhythm," said Jordet.
 "It's like they're not part of the team, almost.